 Kansas farm families are second to none.
 Hard work and tenacity go back for generations.
 As agriculture becomes increasingly competitive, families need time and a forum for communication and planning.
 K-State farm analysts strengthen family teams by facilitating discussions and goal setting.
 New technologies and management practices can be explored and consensus can be developed.
 Interdependence is fostered among families.

 Access, Confidentiality, and Cost:

 Kansans interested in learning more about the analyst program and services provided may contact analysts a number of ways.
 Contact your local county agent, your ag lender or the Kansas Ag Mediation Service at (800) 321-3276.
-Duane Hund, the analyst program coordinator may be reached at (785) 636-5462.
-E-mail: email@example.com.
+LaVell Winsor, the analyst program coordinator may be reached at 785.220.5451 or e-mail: email@example.com.
 All information provided by producers is strictly confidential.
 Fees are reasonable and based upon ability to pay.
 No Kansas farm family will be denied assistance if they are unable to pay.